U.S. top court rules against Tyson Foods in class action case

 Kennedy said while corporate defendants “may urge adoption of broad and categorical rules governing the use of representative and statistical evidence in class actions, this case provides no occasion to do so.”

-Kennedy said the ruling does not undercut the court’s major 2011 ruling in favor of Wal Mart Stores Inc(WMT.N), which made it harder to bring class action cases.
+Kennedy said the ruling does not undercut the court’s major 2011 ruling in favor of Wal Mart Stores Inc, which made it harder to bring class action cases.

 The court did not address a broader question of whether a class action lawsuit should move forward if the group of plaintiffs includes people who were not injured.